swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 One way to encourage this behaviour is to avoid emitting pins files by default.

+We also belief that if packages default to exposing their pin files as part of their public package, there is a substantial risk that when developers encounter build failures they will default to copying parts of those pinned versions into their manifest, rather than working to resolve the semver specification issues in the dependencies.
+If this behavior becomes common place, it may even become standard practice to do this proactively, simply to avoid the potential of breakage.

+This practice is likely because it resolves the immediate issue (a build failure) without need for external involvement, but if it becomes widespread then it has a side-effect of causing significant overconstraint of packages (since a published package may end up specifying only a single version it is compatible with).

-We also are compelled by several pragmatic implications of an approach which optimizes for reliance on the semver specifications:
+Finally, we are also compelled by several pragmatic implications of an approach which optimizes for reliance on the semver specifications:

 1. We do not yet have a robust dependency resolution algorithm we can rely on.
 The complexity of the algorithm is in some ways relative to the degree of